 Subject matter

 This Regulation establishes a Network Code setting up standardised capacity allocation mechanisms in gas transmission systems.
-The standardised capacity allocation mechanism shall include an auction procedure for relevant interconnection points within the Union and the standard cross-border capacity products to be offered and allocated.
+The standardised capacity allocation mechanism shall include an auction procedure for relevant interconnection points within the Union and the standard capacity products to be offered and allocated.
 This Regulation shall set out how adjacent transmission system operators cooperate in order to facilitate capacity sales, having regard to general commercial as well as technical rules related to capacity allocation mechanisms.

 Article 2